Schokolade & Gesundheit

 Why Bas Kast eats chocolate for breakfast

-In the book " The Nutritional Compass ", the science journalist Bas Kast takes a close look at many foods.
-Most get their fat off.
+In the book “ The Nutritional Compass ,” science journalist Bas Kast takes a close look at many foods.
+Most people get rid of their fat.
 Bas Kast has declared war on sugar in particular.
-For dark chocolate, on the other hand, he only finds words of praise.
+However, he has nothing but praise for dark chocolate.

 The sugar problem

-There are probably few foods that Bas Kast dislikes more than sugar.
-To say he's not a sugar fanatic is probably an understatement.
+There are probably few foods that Bas Kast likes even less than sugar.
+The fact that he is not a fan of sugar is probably an understatement.
 However, his problem is not the sugar itself, but rather the fact that it is so often hidden in other foods.
 In order to spice up the taste of industrially processed foods, they usually contain a lot of sugar.
-According to Kast, you can find it not only in muesli, yoghurt or red cabbage, but also in organic tomato sauces.
-Conversely, according to Bas Kast, practically every meal becomes a dessert.
-And that's exactly why he advises eating as little processed food as possible.
-And instead cook as much as possible for yourself.
-By the way: health aspects are just one reason why a varied diet with little processed food is important.
-The choice of what ends up on our plates also has a major impact on the environment and its biodiversity – you can read more about this here .
+According to Kast, sugar is found not only in mueslis, yoghurts or red cabbage, but also in organic tomato sauces.
+Conversely, according to Bas Kast, practically every meal would become dessert.
+And that's exactly why he advises eating as few processed foods as possible.
+And instead cook as much as possible yourself.
+By the way: Health aspects are just one reason why a varied diet with little processed food is important.
+The choice of what ends up on our plates also has a major impact on the environment and its biodiversity - you can find out more about this here .

 The magic word: flavonoids

 Dark chocolate in particular contains bioactive plant compounds called flavonoids.
 These are known to relax human vessels, lowering blood pressure while increasing insulin sensitivity .
 Flavonoids occur naturally in cocoa beans.
-Therefore, the following applies: the darker the chocolate, the more cocoa beans and the higher the flavonoid content.
-This health aspect, coupled with the low sugar content, makes dark chocolate - along with nuts - Bas Kast's absolute favorite snack.
+Therefore, the darker the chocolate, the more cocoa beans and the higher the flavonoid content.
+This health aspect coupled with the low sugar content make dark chocolate - along with nuts - Bas Kast's absolute favorite snack.

 Would you also like dark chocolate for breakfast?

 Here you will find a selection of great dark chocolates .
-You want a really dark chocolate like the author?
-Then try the 82% of Kuna .
-Do you want to give up sugar completely but not chocolate?
+Do you want really dark chocolate like the author?
+Then try the 82% from Kuna .
+Do you want to avoid sugar completely, but not chocolate?
 Look no further!
 We have a super delicious, fruity 100% chocolate with cocoa beans from Madagascar , a creamy 100% chocolate from Chocolate Tree or the sugar-free yet mild 100% chocolate from Firetree .

 Reading next